 Dept: Workforce HR

-IP: People & Culture

-Latest: 5.6%

-Target: 5%

-Common cause variation, no significant change.
-This process will not consistently
+IP: People & Culture Latest: 5.6% Target: 5% Common cause variation, no significant change.
+This process will not consistently hit or miss the target.

 Dept: Workforce HR

 IP: People & Culture

 Latest: 132

 Target: 60

-Common cause variation, no

-significant change.
-This

-process is not capable.
-It will

-FAIL to meet target without
+Common cause variation, no significant change.
+This process is not capable.
+It will FAIL to meet target without process redesign.

-process redesign.